 Who will triumph at this year's FIFA World Cup?
 Whether you're a sports fan or not, it's hard to avoid all the talk about soccer right now.
 With so many great teams already knocked out (the less said about my own home team - England - the better), it's fair to say one thing - nothing's certain.
 That's definitely true when it comes to the reliability of the products you buy.
 Whether it's air conditioners, PEX tubing, or the drywall you'll have to replace if either or those first two leak, this week's newsletter is filled with products that are giving people headaches.
-As always, if you're affected by any of these things, we encourage you to get in touch.

 It's summer.
 It's hot.
 You're home, and you turn on the AC.
 Blissful cool air awaits, right?
 Well... maybe.
 Unfortunately, it has been alleged that several major manufacturers' air conditioning units contain defective evaporator coils.
 The coils allegedly leak, letting coolant escape and rendering the ACs ineffective.
 It's the last thing you need as summer gets going - and the problem may be more widespread than we first thought.
 Read More

 As if broken air conditioners weren't enough, homeowners with NIBCO polyethylene plumbing installed in their homes could find themselves facing leaks and water damage.
 A class action lawsuit alleges that the plumbing system is defective, and that problems inherent in the product can cause leaks, cracks, and "dezincification" - a process that can make the solid brass fittings weak, spongy and altogether unfit for their intended purpose.
 Read More